Know why shoppers choose at shelf — 200+ interviews in 48 hours

 Continuous Seasonal Shopper Intelligence

-Run 15–25 shopper interviews monthly across categories, channels, and trip types.
+Run 15–25 shopper interviews monthly across categories, channels, and trip types in 50+ languages for multinational CPG brands.
 After two quarters, you have a living map of competitive dynamics, private label encroachment trends, and category entry point shifts — updated in real time, not once a year.
 CPG teams running continuous programs consistently outperform competitors relying on annual agency studies.

 User Intuition vs.